intermezzOS/book/src/tools.md

 > time or 64 bits at a time.

-In assembly we can only do very simple things: move data between registers or to/from RAM; perform simple arithmetic like addition, substraction, multiplication and division; compare values in different registers, and based on these comparisons jump to different points in our code (á la GOTO).
+In assembly we can only do very simple things: move data between registers or to/from RAM; perform simple arithmetic like addition, subtraction, multiplication and division; compare values in different registers, and based on these comparisons jump to different points in our code (á la GOTO).
 Fancy high level concepts like while loops and if statements, let alone garbage collection are nowhere to be